-- Staff Senate members will consist of full-time or part-time staff employed by UVA for a minimum of one year as of August 1.
+- Staff Senate members will consist of Academic Division staff who have been employed by UVA for a minimum of one year as of August 1.

-- The responsibilities of a staff senator include communicating the actions of the Staff Senate to the employees in his/her organizational unit and representing concerns and interests of employees to the Staff Senate.
+- The responsibilities of staff senators include communicating the actions of the Staff Senate to the employees in their organizational units and representing concerns and interests of employees to the Staff Senate.

-- The number of senators from each organizational unit will be proportionate to the number of total staff as determined by the University’s organizational unit chart.
-For units with 199 staff or less, one senator and one alternate shall serve.
-For units with more than 199 staff, one senator and one alternate will be added for every additional 200 represented.
+- The number of senators from each organizational unit will be roughly proportionate to the number of total staff as determined by the University’s organizational unit chart:

-- Each organizational unit selects senator(s) and alternate(s) via nomination and direct election by the staff in that organizational unit no later than June 30, so the elected senator(s) and alternate(s) will be ready to serve on the Staff Senate in August.
+- Each organizational unit selects senators via nomination and direct election by the staff in that organizational unit no later than June 30, so the elected senators will be ready to serve on the Staff Senate in August.
 Elections should run according to the Staff Senate Election Guidelines.

-- Co-chairs, past co-chairs, and chairs of the standing committees will form the Executive Committee.
+- Co-chairs, past co-chairs, and directors will form the Executive Committee.

 - The Staff Senate co-chairs will call meetings of the Executive Committee monthly or as needed.

 - The Executive Committee may speak or act on behalf of the Staff Senate when there is a need for prompt action.
 Any action taken by the Executive Committee on behalf of the Staff Senate shall be subject to ratification by the full Staff Senate at the next scheduled meeting, via email, or via conference call.

 - The Executive Committee will make every effort to ensure that diverse representation of Staff Senate leadership is maintained.